pact-foundation/pact_broker/docs/CONFIGURATION.md

 **Examples:** `github.com`, `10.2.3.41/24`, `/.*\\.foo\\.com$/`<br/>
 **More information:** https://docs.pact.io/pact_broker/configuration/#webhook-whitelists<br/>

+### webhook_certificates

+A list of SSL certificate configuration objects with the keys `description`, and either `content` or `path`.
+These certificates are used when a webhook needs to connect to a server that uses a self signed certificate.

+Each certificate configuration item accepts a chain of certificates in PEM format - there may be multiple 'BEGIN CERTIFICATE' and 'END CERTIFICATE' in the content of each item.

+When setting the content, use the syntax "content: |-" followed by a new line, and then the contents of the certificate chain in PEM format, indented by 2 more characters.

+When setting the path, the full path to the certificate file in PEM format must be specified.

+The certificate configuration is not validated on startup.
+If any of the configured certificates cannot be loaded during the execution of a webhook, an error will be logged, and they will be ignored.
+You can check if the configuration is working by testing the execution of a webhook that connects to the server with the self signed certificate by following these instructions https://docs.pact.io/pact_broker/webhooks/debugging_webhooks#testing-webhook-execution

+**YAML configuration key name:** `webhook_certificates`<br/>
+**Environment variable name:** `PACT_BROKER_WEBHOOK_CERTIFICATES`<br/>
+**Supported versions:** From v2.90.0<br/>

 ### disable_ssl_verification

 If set to true, SSL verification will be disabled for the HTTP requests made by the webhooks